WelshDan/quiztime/README.md

 #QUIZTIME

-Quiztime is a Python terminal game, which uses the mock terminal by Code Institute on Heroku.
+Quiztime is a Python terminal game that uses the mock terminal by Code Institute on Heroku.

-The quiz is played by one player, who answers 10 questions to see how many they can answer.
+This general knowledge quiz is played by one player.
+Can they beat their own target?

 ## HOW TO PLAY

-## FEATURES

-Players set a goal before playing to see if they can beat their target score.
+Quiztime is a general knowledge game where a player answers questions, having 4 alternatives to choose from.
+The questions are taken from a range of subjects.
+The game continues until all 10 questions are answered.

+### Features

+The player first enters their name and then a target score for them to try and beat.
+This score is out of 10.
-Players answer a set of 10 general knowledge questions by pressing the A, B, C or D keys on hthe keyboard and pressing enter.
-Their scores are logged and at the end of the quiz they will find out their final score to see if they have beaten their target.
+The player will then be shown 10 questions and the 4 alternative answers.
+The players enter their answers by pressing the A, B, C or D keys on the keyboard and pressing enter.
+Their score is checked and then the correct answer is shown.
+Their running score is logged.
+Once the 10th question is answered and that score checked then the final score is revealed.

 ### Existing features

+One player game
+Player plans to beat their projected final score Questions appear one at a time
+Input validation and error checking
+All four possible answer alternatives are used during the quiz

 ### Future features

-There are two other sets of 10 questions waiting to be uploaded so there are more questions that could be added onto the game.
+New questions to be added
+Players could type in their answer
+Colours could be added to make the game more dynamic

 ## TESTING